fsprojects/Paket/docs/content/git-dependencies.md

 ```

 This will clone the repository, checkout the latest version of the default
-branch and put it into your `paket-files` folder.
+branch and put it into your `paket-files` directory.

 If you want to restrict Paket to a special branch, tag or a concrete commit then
 this is also possible: